Ukraine's 'kamikaze' PM relishes hawkish reputation

 In an interview with Reuters last April, he said there would come a time when Ukraine would recover control of Crimea from Russia, but when asked what support Kiev could expect from the West to do so, he replied: “Is the world ready for World War Three?
 I am absolutely sure it is not ready.”

-Taras Berezovets of the Berta political research center said Yatseniuk was reaping the rewards of looking ahead.
+Taras Berezovets of the Berta political research centre said Yatseniuk was reaping the rewards of looking ahead.

 “He once described his government as a kamikaze, but he has survived.
 Why?
 Because he is a marathon runner, one of the few who knows how to play a long game.
 He has supported the economy in crisis and has been able to get through with minimal losses,” he said.

 Yatseniuk and Poroshenko have much in common.
-Both are fluent English speakers and practiced in selling the story of Ukraine hard at international gatherings.
+Both are fluent English speakers and practised in selling the story of Ukraine hard at international gatherings.

 Both are urbane and western in manner, a far cry from Yanukovich and several other of Ukraine’s post-Soviet leaders who, cut from Soviet cloth, were ill at ease in a Western environment.